 This position provides expert administrative support to the Director of one of JHU’s research centers located on the Homewood Campus.
-The Executive Assistant is proactive, anticipates future needs of the Director, and demonstrates leadership, responsiveness, strong customer service, independent thinking and solid judgement in a demanding environment.
+The Executive Coordinator is proactive, anticipates future needs of the Director, and demonstrates leadership, responsiveness, strong customer service, independent thinking and solid judgement in a demanding environment.
 Responsibilities include, but are not limited to, answering phones, scheduling appointments and travel, maintaining confidential information, and other administrative tasks.
-The Executive Assistant serves an important and visible role, communicating and interacting with senior leadership (including, but not limited to Deans, the Office of the Provost, etc.) and important external clients (such as trustees, alumni, corporate and government officials).
-The Executive Assistant will also serve as the administrative coordinator for the research center and provide general support to the faculty and administrative team.
+The Executive Coordinator serves an important and visible role, communicating and interacting with senior leadership (including, but not limited to Deans, the Office of the Provost, etc.) and important external clients (such as trustees, alumni, corporate and government officials).
+The Executive Coordinator will also serve as the administrative coordinator for the research center and provide general support to the faculty and administrative team.

 Manage the daily calendar of the Director by scheduling internal and external meetings, appointments, travel, and special events.
 Independently resolve scheduling conflicts, prioritize requests, and confirm meeting details and expectations for the Director.